d-n155/K-means/README.md

 ### GOAL:
 Gaining deeper understanding about clustering by implementing a simple k-means algorithm.</br>
 ### DESCRIPTION:
-Implementing a class that provides users to: </br>
+Implementing a class that provides users with the below features: </br>
 		&ensp;1.
 Read in text file contains all the data points </br> &ensp;2.
 Initialize random centroids </br>
     &ensp;3.
 Clusters data points</br>